tusharsadhwani/blog/src/pages/post/ast.md

 ### All the `Node`s

-There are a lot of kinds of "Nodes" in a Python AST each with their own functionalities, but you can broadly divide them into four categories: **Literals**, **Variables**, **Statements** and **Expressions**.
+There are lots of kinds of "Nodes" in a Python AST each with their own functionalities, but you can broadly divide them into four categories: **Literals**, **Variables**, **Statements** and **Expressions**.
 We'll take a look at them one by one, but before we do that we need to understand how a "Node" is represented.

 The role of a node is to concretely represent the features of a language.